 What is an Agricultural Drain?

-An agricultural drain is a slotted pipe placed into a trench that is backfilled with rocks or sand and often a slotted pvc pipe.
-The pipe is put there to drain away any water that is in the ground.
+An agricultural drain is a slotted PVC pipe placed into a trench that is backfilled with rocks or sand.
+The purpose of the agi pipe is to drain away any water that is in the ground.